• XARAGUA

 ECONOMIC AND STRATEGIC IMPACT – A NATIONAL INDUSTRY

-The Xaragua National Armory is more than a military structure.
-It is a new national industry, ready to:
+The Xaragua National Armory is new national industry, ready to:

 Create thousands of skilled jobs in metallurgy, mechanics, design, and field testing;